PhiCtl/Panda-final-project/index.md

 {% include coefs_logistic_gender_prediction.html %}

 Two interesting facts can be highlighted there.
-First of all, the most prominent words are gender related, such as <p style="font-style: italic;">girl, woman, guy,</p> or <p style="font-style: italic;">husband</p>.
-Secondly, action verbs like <p style="font-style: italic;">shall, execute</p> and <p style="font-style: italic;">operate</p> are used to classify "man", while more diverse types of words are linked to predicting "woman".
+First of all, the most prominent words are gender related, such as <i>girl, woman, guy,</i> or <i>husband</i>.
+Secondly, action verbs like <i>shall, execute</i> and <i>operate</i> are used to classify "man", while more diverse types of words are linked to predicting "woman".
 We managed to pick one interesting aspect from our guests !

 We decide to turn left, and discover the topics landscapes.
 Don't loose the track, and follow us !